To enter the Cawthron Science and Technology Fair you must adhere to the conditions of entry and the competition rules.

 - We are not responsible for any damage or loss of any equipment or display.

-- Any exhibitor requiring mains electricity must be provide a suitable cord 5 metres long and a 3-pin plug, which must be constructed to comply with standard electrical safety laws.
+- Any exhibitor requiring mains electricity must provide a suitable extension cord at least 5 metres long.
 There is no guarantee that we will be able to supply electricity for all projects.
 Exhibitors using mains electricity are recommended to use a suitable isolating transformer, or a current limiting device, to supply power to their exhibit.
 These devices give an extra margin of safety.
 Where 100 volts or more are used, all wiring, switches, metal parts etc., must be completely enclosed by barriers to prevent any possibility of an observer being able to receive an electric shock.
 Projects using voltages above 100 volts must be plainly labelled with a conspicuous sign stating the highest voltage being used.
 Such projects must be safe at all times and, if necessary, locked when unattended.

 - Any radio transmitter in working order must comply with Radio Regulations and be licensed by the Radio Frequency Service (Write to Ministry of Commerce, PO Box 31433, L. Hutt Phone 566-5537).